Sophia-Community/SophiApp/README.md

 * You are able to enable hidden functions in UI by turning on the "Advanced settings" in the Settings;
   * The hidden functions will marked with a gear in UI;
-* The app requires that the `current logged-in user` has admin privileges;
 * After closing the SophiApp, it creates a log file that you can attach to an open issue to help us understands the bug.
 The log file doesn't contain any sensitive personal information.

 ## Translating